jdegene/steamHWsurvey/README.md

 # steamHWsurvey
+* Regularly updated Steam Hardware Survey Data in: **shs.csv**

+* Data from 2008-11-01

-Short script to collect current months steam hardware survey data or past data from web.archive.org
+* Also includes script to collect current months steam hardware survey data or past data from web.archive.org

 ## General Information posted on the Steam Hardware Survey Site